-Centralized version control was, in its day, a wonderful thing.
-It is dated now, and for many teams, the benefits of moving to a distributed version control system could be huge.
+Centralized version control, like Subversion, Perforce, and Team Foundation Server were, for their day, wonderful things.
+They are dated technology now, and for many teams, the benefits of moving to a distributed version control system could be huge.

 But I Want One Repo To Rule Them All!